pharmavillage/documentation/content/commands/cluster-delslotsrange/index.md

 1. The command only works if all the specified slots are already associated with the node.
 2. The command fails if the same slot is specified multiple times.
-3. As a side effect of the command execution, the node may go into *down* state because not all hash slots are covered.
+3. As a side effect of the command execution, the node may go into _down_ state because not all hash slots are covered.

-## Usage in Redis Cluster
+## Usage in Pharmavillage Cluster

 This command only works in cluster mode and may be useful for debugging and in order to manually orchestrate a cluster configuration